 If you plan to raise capital for your business, then incorporation probably makes the most sense.
 Investors prefer the favorable taxation rules of a corporations, and unlike LLCs, a corporation’s shareholders are not taxed on company profits unless profits are distributed.
 This means the dividends paid from the corporation can be structured to take advantage of the best tax scenario for the shareholders.
 LLCs If you plan to grow your small business into a larger entity and attract investors, forming a corporation is your best bet.

 Let’s also not downplay the notion of prestige.
 When you hear the word corporation, many people think of Amazon, Apple, Walmart, and Nike.
-While the LLC is perfect for the small to medium-sized business, it doesn’t carry the same cache as the corporation.
+While the LLC is perfect for the small to medium-sized business, the LLC just doesn’t carry the same weight as a corporation.
 While LLCs first came into being in the late 1970s, the corporation is the oldest recognized business entity in the US.

 While we’ve already broken down the differences between an LLC and a corporation, we’re going to dig a bit deeper into the pros and cons of forming an Wyoming LLC or corporation.
 Take a look below to see what makes Wyoming LLCs and corporations unique: